malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 - Qlik Insight Bot offers a fast and easy way to ask questions and discover insights using natural language.
 It’s available right in Qlik Sense and through popular tools such as Slack, Skype, and Microsoft Teams.
 With each question, it instantly surfaces relevant charts and insights, including key drivers, comparisons, predictions and more.
 And its self-learning AI makes the system progressively smarter.

-- Insight Advisor Chat is Qlik's next-generation, fully conversational analytics experience native to Qlik Sense.
+- Insight Advisor Chat is Qlik's next-generation of Qlik Insight Bot, fully conversational analytics experience native to Qlik Sense.
 It is driven by our cognitive engine and uses natural-language processing and generation (NLP and NLG) to understand user intent and generate both narrative and visual responses to questions.
 Insight Advisor Chat works across Qlik Sense apps and allows users to transition directly to in-app, search-based visual analysis for deeper exploration.
 It is now offered as a licensed, value-added product for Qlik Sense Enterprise on Windows, replacing Qlik Insight Bot.
 Insight Advisor Chat supports integrations with Microsoft Teams and Slack.

-Information note - These are on-premise tools for Qlik Sense Enterprise on Windows and/or QlikView on Windows.
+Information note - These above are on-premise tools for Qlik Sense Enterprise on Windows and/or QlikView on Windows.

-These Client managed capabilities are delivered via stand-alone "value add" products that requires full-stack implementation.
+In Qlik Cloud SaaS (SaaS) these capabilities are integrated experiences that are supporting various customer use cases - Qlik are not trying to directly replicate the Client Managed functionality into Qlik Cloud SaaS.

-However in Qlik Cloud, these capabilities are integrated experiences that are supporting a multitude of customer use cases - Qliks aim is not to directly replicate all Client Managed functionality in the same way necesarily.
+Essentially, functionality is different from one to the other so it is important that you consult your OEM Presales specialist team to understand these differences and implications in more depth.

 Qlik Cloud SaaS Capabilities that are relivant here include :